campfire-digital-services/liferay-scripting-helper/README.md

 Deploy "liferay-scripting-helper-portlet-1.0.0.0.war" to "LIFERAY_HOME/deploy" folder.

-## Marketplace Support
+## Plugin Security

-This app will not be released as a Marketplace application due to Plugin Security issues.
+This app will be released as a Marketplace application without Plugin Security enabled.

 While we have provided a list of plugin security entries to run the basic scripting helper, the administrator would need to add additional entries for any script functions/services that might be called.
 As such, the scripting helper is not really helpful unless it can be installed without plugin security.

 ## Support for Liferay 6.1 GA 1 (6.1.0, 6.1.10)